MicrosoftDocs/winrt-api/windows.media.capture/appbroadcastbackgroundservice.md

 ## -remarks
 Get an instance of this class by casting the [TriggerDetails](../windows.applicationmodel.background/ibackgroundtaskinstance_triggerdetails.md) property of the [IBackgroundTaskInstance](../windows.applicationmodel.background/ibackgroundtaskinstance.md) passed into your background task's [Run](../windows.applicationmodel.background/ibackgroundtask_run_2017283929.md) method to a [AppBroadcastTriggerDetails](appbroadcasttriggerdetails.md) and then accessing the [BackgroundService](appbroadcasttriggerdetails_backgroundservice.md) property.

+This API may throw an error if the background service has shut down due to idle timeout.

 ### Version history

 | Windows version | SDK version | Value added |